tafsirraza/bitcred/README.md

 BitCred operates through a four-step process:

-1. **Wallet Analysis**: Users input their Bitcoin wallet address for analysis.
+1. **Wallet Analysis**: after sign up & sign in Users input their Bitcoin wallet address for analysis.
 BitCred securely fetches transaction history, volume, and age data through the Rebar Labs API.
-2. **Score Calculation**: The system applies a proprietary algorithm to calculate a credit score (0-850) based on transaction patterns, wallet age, and activity levels.
+2. **Score Calculation**: The system applies a proprietary algorithm build by us to calculate a credit score (0-850) based on transaction patterns, wallet age, and activity levels.
 3. **ZK Proof Generation**: BitCred generates a zero-knowledge proof that cryptographically verifies the score's authenticity without revealing the underlying wallet data.
-4. **Verifiable Credential**: Users receive a W3C Verifiable Credential containing their credit score and ZK proof, which can be shared with third parties while maintaining privacy.
+4. **Verifiable Credential**: Users receive a W3C Verifiable Credential in JSON containing their credit score and ZK proof, which can be shared with third parties while maintaining privacy.

 Third parties can verify the credential's authenticity through BitCred's public verification page without accessing the user's private wallet data.